 Artist Chila Kumari Burman has been active in the artistic community since the mid-1980s.
 Her works explore the concept of femininity as it relates specifically to Asian women, breaking down typical stereotypes through her artistic expression.

 That’s the philosophy adhered to by employees at Kalamazoo, Mich.-based Agio Imaging, a large-format custom print solution provider, when determining the best rigid substrate for graphic displays.
 When PVC (polyvinyl chloride) is deemed the best solution for creating interior signage, Agio Imaging turns to Sintra® graphic display board by 3A Composites USA.

 Arizona print specialists, ArtisanHD, recently completed a new wall print for local Scottsdale artist, Jennifer Hoffman.
 The team at Artisan has, in the past, specified Dibond aluminum composite for a number of local artists including Emily Randolph and Linda Enger.

 The Nautical Bean Coffee Company in San Luis Obispo, California has the typically inspiring American story.
-Its founder, John Alvarez, started the local coffee shop, coined “The Bean,” out of a run down surf shop back in 1994.
+The local coffee shop, coined “The Bean,” started out of a run down surf shop back in 1994.
 Today, the shop is a full bistro and live-entertainment venue.